artfhc/project-meeting-assistant/README.md

 ## Features

 - **Audio Recording**: Record audio using your laptop microphone and save as WAV files
-- **Automatic Transcription**: Convert audio to text using OpenAI Whisper (local only - no API required)
+- **Automatic Transcription**: Convert audio to text using OpenAI Whisper (local - no API required)
-- **Smart Summarization**: Generate structured meeting summaries using local text processing
+- **AI-Powered Summarization**: Generate intelligent meeting summaries using OpenAI GPT models
 - **Export Options**: Save summaries as Markdown or plain text files
 - **Clean UI**: Built with PyQt5 for a modern, cross-platform desktop experience
-- **Fully Local**: No internet connection or API keys required
+- **Hybrid Approach**: Local transcription + cloud summarization for best of both worlds

 ## Requirements

 - Python 3.7 or higher
 - Microphone access
-- No internet connection required (fully local)
+- OpenAI API key (for summarization)

 ## Installation